 |

-once change your course and do right.
-Matter can make no opposition to right
+can at once change your course and do right.
+Matter can make no opposition to

-endeavors against sin or sickness, for matter is inert, mindless.
-Also, if you
+right endeavors against sin or sickness, for matter is inert, mindless.
+Also,

-believe yourself diseased, you can alter this wrong belief and action without
+if you believe yourself diseased, you can alter this wrong belief and action

-hindrance from the body.
-Do not believe in any supposed necessity for sin,
+without hindrance from the body.
+Do not believe in any supposed necessity for

 obedience to a so-called material law, for no such law exists.
 The belief in